Recruiting skilled and motivated salespeople is vital to help your business bring in new customers and grow.

 Look at things from your customer's perspective

-- Consider what kind of person is more likely to click with the majority of your customers.
+- Consider what kind of personality is more likely to click with the majority of your customers.

 - For example, will they expect someone with in-depth technical expertise?
-Or are they more likely to be engaged by someone who is not a technical expert but is extremely persuasive or enthusiastic?
+Or are they more likely to connect with someone who is not technical but is extremely persuasive or enthusiastic?

 - Think about the impression the candidate makes.
 Would they impress and convince your customers?